 European Style – Cracked Wheat & Veggie Pilaf

-This Cracked Wheat and Vegetable Pilaf (inspired by the South Indian recipe-Noruku Gothambu Uppumavu) is a delicious and wholesome dish that brings together cracked wheat (or bulgur), fresh vegetables, and aromatic spices in a warm, comforting bowl.
+European-Style Cracked Wheat and Vegetable Pilaf (inspired by the South Indian recipe-Noruku Gothambu Uppumavu) is a delicious and wholesome dish that brings together cracked wheat (or bulgur), fresh vegetables, and aromatic spices in a warm, comforting bowl.
 Traditionally enjoyed in Indian homes as a breakfast or light meal, this recipe has been adapted to use locally available European ingredients.
 Packed with fibre, vitamins, and antioxidants, it’s perfect for those looking for a balanced, nourishing meal that satisfies both body and mind.

 Ayurvedic Health Benefits:

 In Ayurveda, cracked wheat is considered a “sattvic” food, meaning it promotes mental clarity and harmony in the body.
-The warming spices like mustard seeds and cumin aid digestion and stimulate metabolism, while the addition of fresh vegetables provides prana (vital life energy), which helps maintain balance and supports the immune system.
+The warming spices like mustard seeds and cumin aid digestion and stimulate metabolism, while the addition of fresh vegetables provides prana (vital life energy), which helps maintain balance and support the immune system.
 This dish is grounding and pacifying, particularly for Vata dosha, and can be enjoyed year-round for its comforting and restorative qualities.

 Ideal as a nutritious breakfast or light meal, this recipe will leave you feeling energized and balanced, promoting both physical health and mental well-being.

-Cooking Time: 25 mins
+European-Style Cracked Wheat and Veggie Pilaf Cooking Time: 25 mins

 Ingredients: